Information Technology (IT) Project Manager: Job Role, Requirements and Skill Set for Success

 Planning and scheduling based on methodology

-While some companies may not require an IT degree such as a 4 year computer science degree, they do require the alternative IT experience that proves the capacity of the manager.
+While some companies may not require an IT degree, such as a 4-year computer science degree, they do require alternative IT experience that proves the capacity of the manager.

-Whether it is an IT project manager or any other team lead from any department, ensuring compliance to company culture is a key commonality for any leader.
+Whether it is an IT project manager or any other team lead from any department of IT consulting firm, ensuring compliance with company culture is a key commonality for any leader.
 This includes work hours and flexibilities, outcome/output focus, professionalism and communication standards, role and reach of customer centricity, etc.

 Capacity to correlate business goals

 In any company, as long as it is a for-profit company, the IT project will definitely be connected (directly or indirectly) to an outcome that impacts revenues.
 For instance, if the marketing team needs a webpage update, the IT manager needs to understand the expected outcome of that update for marketing and how it impacts sales.
 This will enable the manager to help prioritize the tasks that are expected to be most impactful to company revenues.

 A seamless software for product management like Chisel makes prioritizing, managing and organizing your tasks easier than ever.

 Similarly, an internal product update, such as a CRM customization for sales teams designed to help customer management, is also tied to the same goal of increasing revenue through renewals and upsells.

 A project may be centrally IT driven, but the outcomes are often company-wide, which includes stakeholders from other departments.
 For example, a product update may be an IT operation under a project manager.
 Still, the outcome impacts the functioning of the product, which impacts the customer or the team using it.